2026 Prospective Parents please use the link box down the righthand side to find out further information.

 FS Reading and Writing Workshop - September

 Mrs Brown will talk you through how we approach teaching reading and writing at school and how you can support your children from home.
+If you cannot attend, you can view the Power Point below.

 As well as the link to the workshop itself, you can also find some videos demonstrating how to correctly pronounce the letter sounds .